rrbn/ExtendedTestStatistics/README.md

 1. Copy the ExtendedTestStatistics directory to your ILIAS installation at the followin path (create subdirectories, if neccessary): `Customizing/global/plugins/Services/UIComponent/UserInterfaceHook`
-2. Execute `composer du` in the ILIAS main directory
+2. Run `composer du` in the main directory of your ILIAS installation
-2. Go to Administration > Plugins
+3. Go to Administration > Extending ILIAS > Plugins
-3. Choose action  "Install" for the ExtendedTestStatistics plugin
-4. Choose action  "Activate" for the ExtendedTestStatistics plugin
+4. Install and activete the plugin

 Configuration
 -------------